 The Toxoplasmosis Danger

-To help ease the problems of dirty cat paws, you can also buy special litter mats that diminish the issue.
-Look for litter mats with angled ridges that are designed to help pull litter that might be lodged in your cat’s paws.
-Put the mat outside the litter box so your kitty has to walk across it when she leaves.
+Look for litter mats with angled ridges that are designed to help pull away litter lodged in your cat’s paws.
+Put the mat outside the litter box so your kitty has to walk across it when they leave.

 In general, cats’ paws are usually quite clean.
 Cats spend a lot of time grooming and bathing themselves, as cleanliness is a top priority.
 But this doesn’t mean you should rely on that cleanliness when it comes to your kitchen counters and eating areas.